satapitchakorn/rock-head/README.md

 [Edited]: edit code in the existing file

-[Added]: for adding new gfunction, function test
+[Added]: for adding new function, function test

 [Deleted]: remove file 'filename' because...